ByteDance-Seed/JoltQC/README.md

 See more examples in the examples/ directory.

 ## Limitations
-- No support for density-fitting (DF); DF does not benefit significantly from JIT at this stage
+- No support for density-fitting (DF); DF does not benefit significantly from JIT at this stage.
-- First runs may be slow due to JIT compilation (especially with large basis sets)
+- First runs may be slow due to JIT compilation (especially with large basis sets).
-- Only RHF and RKS are currently supported
+- Only RHF and RKS are currently supported.
+- The performance of small systems is bounded by Python overhead and kernel launch overhead.
+- Support up to 65535 atomic basis

 ## Disclaimer